CrypticMonkey3/NU-Game-Jam/README.md

 - White Cat: More balls!

 ## To do
-1. Centralise fonts around a given point
-2. Bat movement
-3. Ball movement
+1. Ball movement
-4. Ball collisions
+1. Ball collisions
-5. Scoring system
+1. Scoring system
-6. Powerups!
+1. Powerups!